up9inc/tutorials/kafka-weavesocks/k8s/README.md

 If you already have a Minikube or a Kubernetes cluster you can skip the part about downloading and installing Minikube in your local environment.

-## Pre-reqeuisits: Installing Minikube and Helm
+## Pre-requisites: Installing Minikube and Helm
 In this tutorial we are using Helm and Minikube.
 If you don't have these installed already, follow the instructions in the next paragraph.
 ### MacOS
 ```bash